How to send money to Georgia

 Sending money between Georgia and Canada was once a complicated matter, however with the emergence of specialist money transfer companies, it’s now easier than ever.

 Few Canadian banks will send money to Georgia, however the ones that do tend to charge high transfer fees and give unattractive exchange rates.
 On the other hand, specialist money transfer services provide more competitive exchange rates, faster transfer speeds and charge lower transfer fees.

 Read our guide to find out how you can cheaply and quickly send money between Canada and Georgia.

 Compare money transfer services below

 Case study: Banks vs money transfer companies

-Abram opened a bank in Canada, however the bank does not let him transfer money to Georgia given that the Georgian Lari (GEL) is an exotic currency.
+Abram opened a bank account in Canada, however the bank does not let him transfer money to Georgia given that the Georgian lari (GEL) is considered to be an exotic currency.
 While he can turn to other Canadian banks, he decides to compare specialist money transfer companies instead.
-He takes to the Internet and this is what he finds, based on the exchange rate in the spring of 2018.
+He takes to the Internet and the table below shows what he finds, based on the exchange rate in the spring of 2018.
 Check current rates before making your decision.